 Berkeley Springs Farmers Market

-Features fresh produce from local farmers.
+Features fresh produce from local farmers and a Lot 12 Booth which serves lunch from 10am-2pm downtown on Fairfax Street.
 The market provides local growers and vendors a venue to sell their produce and handmade items directly to the customer.
 The Market started with just three vendors in July 2002 and has grown to over 18 vendors.
 They have developed a broad range of products and continue to expand.
 They have also created a number of special events to make the market fun for everyone.
 The local Master Gardeners will also be providing educational programs throughout the market season.
 They also partner with the West Virginia Department of Agriculture and accept “Seniors Farmers’ Market” coupons.
 Operating April through December, Sundays from 10am-2pm in downtown Berkeley Springs!

 Pipe Dreams Fromage